 There are several ways uterine fibroids can reduce fertility:

-• Blood flow to the uterine cavity can be affected.
-This can decrease the ability of an embryo to stick (implant) to the uterine wall or to develop.
+- Blood flow to the uterine cavity can be affected, decreasing an embryo’s ability to stick (implant) to the uterine wall or to develop.

 What Happens To Fibroids During Pregnancy?